dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 The `<input>` element *binds* the value of the element to the `titleFilter` field.
 Selecting the button triggers the `FilterMovies` delegate via the `@onclick` directive attribute of the `<button>` element.

-Run the app, type "road warrior" into the search field, and select the **Search** button:
+Run the app, type "`road warrior`" into the search field, and select the **Search** button:

 ![Movie list filtered to 'The Road Warrior' movie after searching on the text 'road warrior'.](~/blazor/tutorials/movie-database-app/part-8/_static/filtered-to-road-warrior.png)

 When the user selects the button, an HTTP request isn't issued.
 The event is transparently transmitted to the server over the SignalR connection in the background.
-The filtering operation is performed on the server, and the server transparently sends back the HTML of the grid over the same SignalR connection.
+The filtering operation is performed on the server, and the server transparently sends back the HTML to display over the same SignalR connection.
 The page doesn't reload.
 The user feels like their interactions with the page are running code on the client.
 Actually, the code is running the server.

 Instead of an HTML form, submitting a GET request in this scenario could've also used JavaScript to submit the request to the server, either using the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API)` or [XMLHttpRequest API](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest).
 In most cases, JavaScript can be replaced by using Blazor and C# in an interactive component.